-{\it Hubbard model on the honeycomb lattice}\,---\, Beyond classical Ising model, we take 2d Hubbard model on honeycomb lattice at its unique Gross-Neveu quantum criticality between the Dirac semimetal and antiferromagnetic Mott insulator $(U_c/t=3.83, L=6)$ as an example of interacting fermion systems.
-We run PCMC with 15 DQMC sweeps from 1000 generated configurations and the mean values with errorbars of physical observables are listed in Tab.~\ref{tab:tab2}.
-The PCMC results again present almost identical expectation values of physical observables as the Good DQMC (consisting of 10000 configurations in total and divided into 1000 bins).
+{\it Hubbard model on the honeycomb lattice}\,---\, Beyond the classical Ising model, here we take the 2d Hubbard model on a honeycomb lattice at its unique Gross-Neveu quantum criticality between the Dirac semimetal and antiferromagnetic Mott insulator $(U_c/t=3.83, L=6)$ as an example of interacting fermion systems.
+We run NIMC with 15 DQMC sweeps from 1000 generated configurations and the mean values with errorbars of physical observables are listed in Tab.~\ref{tab:tab2}.
+The NIMC results again present almost identical expectation values of physical observables as the Good DQMC (containing 10000 configurations in total that are divided into 1000 bins).
 Furthermore, in Fig.~\ref{fig:fig5} we show the magnetic structure $S(\mathbf{Q})$ along the high-symmetry path of the Brilliouin zone, which are observables not used in training the networks.
-We find the agreements between PCMC and good MC are perfect, only after 15 sweeps.
+We find again excellent agreements between Good MC and NIMC only after 15 sweeps.
 The peak at the $\Gamma$ point highlight the quantum critical fluctuations towards the magnetic order that will gap out the Dirac cones.
-These results confirm the neural networks with optimizers like Adam~\cite{Kingma2015} are capable of fixing the large-scale determinant computations.
-We have to clarify that in PCMC we do not necessarily need up to 1000 configurations (as we use for example here), which can further reduce the computational burden.
+These results confirm the neural networks with optimizers like ADAM~\cite{Kingma2015} are capable of fixing the large-scale determinant computations.
+We have to clarify that in NIMC we do not necessarily need up to 1000 configurations (as we use for example here), which can further reduce the computational cost.

-{\it Discussion}\,---\, We develop PCMC scheme based on the generative neural networks.
-Our numerical results support firmly that the generative neural networks as independent and direct samplings can approximately capture the distribution of MC configurations and completely get rid of autocorrelation in the study of classical and quantum many-body systems.
-Furthermore, PCMC provides a generic scheme for speeding up the MC simulations by reducing the thermalization time and saving time for direct measurement of observables from those independent NIMC samples.
+{\it Discussion}\,---\, By developing a NIMC method based on the generative neural networks, our numerical results support firmly that the latter as independent and direct sampling approach can approximately capture the weight distributions of MC configurations and completely get rid of autocorrelation in the study of classical and quantum many-body systems.
+NIMC therefore provides a scheme for speeding up the MC simulations in reducing the thermalization time and saving time for direct measurement of observables from those independent NIMC samples.
 Admittedly, our NIMC still needs a few steps of the MCMC simulation, therefore it does not change the overall scaling of the computational cost but can nevertheless lead to a significant factor reduction.